thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

     FORCE_2      -  load at point 2  (maximum operating load)

- Constant names  (character strings):
+ Calculation Input names  (character strings):

     SPRING_TYPE      -  character string used only as label

-    MATERIAL_TYPE    -  character string that is used to determine which entry in the material file is used to determine allowable stresses when PROP_CALC_METHOD is 1.
+    MATERIAL_TYPE    -  character string that is used to determine which entry in the material table is used to determine allowable stresses when PROP_CALC_METHOD is 1.
             Otherwise is ignored.